jrawbits/VE-Installer/ReadMe.md

 * Install [RTools][getRTools]
     * You need an implementation of GNU Make and Info-Zip (available in RTools as `make.exe` and `zip.exe` respectively)
+    * Put RTools at the beginning of your PATH, either by setting user environment variables or by adjusting PATH in your `.bashrc` file.
 * Install [Git for Windows][Git4W]
     * You need an implementation of GNU bash and GNU tools to run some of the scripts
     * Having command-line git is handy for accessing repositories